razlani/rust-tutor-claude-plugin/README.md

 ### What happens after Level 5?

 You stay at Level 5 and can continue practicing.
 You can also:
-- Edit `levels.yaml` to add custom levels
+- Edit `levels.yaml` to add custom Level 6+
-- Create your own DSP/CLI projects
+- Build your own projects with auto-mode enabled
 - Contribute to open source Rust projects
+- Use the learning journal to review and solidify advanced concepts

 ---